 Creating and automating beautiful and functional print mail from digital assets is an important, innovative step toward saving time while getting the most out of all marketing channels.
 Automating direct mail has been a challenge for many businesses over the years.
 This article is an excellent start to learning how Lob efficiently solves this challenge.

 Lob is a data-driven company that provides user-friendly direct mail and address verification APIs.
+Digital materials can be converted to print mail assets using the Lob API, saving time and resources.
 The APIs enable businesses to automate direct mail by helping send personalized mail automatically.
-It also handles converting digital materials to print mail assets using the Lob API, saving time and resources.

-Let’s review a hands-on demonstration of how you can leverage Lob’s APIs to prepare photos for a postcard efficiently.
+Let’s review a hands-on demonstration of how you can leverage Lob’s APIs to create a postcard from a digital photo.

-Now you can save your resized file, export it as a PNG file, and go back to creating your postcard in the Lob dashboard.
-Let’s get to it.
+When you have resized your file, export it as a PNG file, and go back to creating your postcard in the Lob dashboard.

-From the video snippet above, you can see that editing the PNG file to the expected size results in a high-quality postcard that’s ready to send out.
-Ensure you are in Test mode, choose that file, click Create, and review the new postcard design.
+From the video snippet above, you can see that editing the PNG file to the expected size allows for a successful upload.
+Click Create and the result is the rendering of a high-quality postcard that’s ready to be printed and mailed.

-Here is your final postcard with the photo on the front and the photo and postage information on the back.
-You can further customize your postcards with a different image (or none at all) on the back.
+Here is the final postcard with our example photo on the front and the photo and postage information on the back.

-There are so many possibilities for how you can translate your digital assets with Lob.
-When you’re ready to send innovative and personalized mail, try Lob to wow your customers and create a more efficient direct mail process.
+There are so many possibilities for how you can translate your digital assets with Lob; when you’re ready to send innovative and personalized mail, give it a go.